-A VPN is just a tool for improving privacy and security – just like an antivirus.
+A VPN is just a tool for improving privacy and security – just like antivirus.
 It is legal in 99% of the world.
-What is illegal is using a VPN for crime.
+What is illegal is using a VPN to commit crimes.

 Does a VPN make you 100% anonymous?

 No, a VPN does not make you 100% anonymous, as there are many other factors that influence your security online.